UBC-MDS/pyeda/README.md

 ## Usage

-`pyeda` can be used to verify the format of data files and perform basic exploratory data analysis as follows
+`pyeda` can be used to verify the format of data files and perform basic exploratory data analysis as follows:
 ```python
 from pyeda.check_csv import check_csv
 from pyeda.pymissing_values_summary import missing_values_summary